crossingthestreams/crossingthestreams.github.io/_posts/2022-10-18-view-of-pulsar-metadata-store.markdown

 ## Context

+### Stating the problem before describing the solution

+Leslie Lamport wrote a short paper in 1978 ["State the Problem Before Describing the Solution"](https://www.microsoft.com/en-us/research/publication/state-problem-describing-solution/).
+I'm following this principle and continuing to state problems before describing the solution.
+The solution will be shared later in the blog post series.

+### Asumptions

 I'm making the assumption that replacing "namespace bundles" in the Pulsar load balancing design will be an essential design change to resolve availability problems related to broker shutdowns and broker load balancing.
 There is a need